VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Preliminaries

 \subsection{Convergence Notion}

-This work addresses the nonconvex optimization problem defined in Eq.~\eqref{eq:opti}, a setting prevalent in modern machine learning, particularly deep learning.
-In convex problems where local minima are global, ...the convergence is typically measured by the expected suboptimality $\mathbb{E}\left[ f(\mathbf{x}_T) - f(\mathbf{x}^*) \right]$.
-However, in nonconvex settings, identifying a global minimum is generally intractable due to the potential presence of multiple local minima and saddle points \cite{dauphin2014identifying,balasubramanian2022zeroth}.

-Consequently, for such nonconvex problems, the convergence is evaluated by the first-order stationary condition in terms of the expected squared gradient norm $\mathbb{E}[\|\nabla f(\mathbf{x})\|_2^2]$.
-An algorithm is considered to converge if this metric approaches zero or falls below a specified tolerance $\epsilon$ \cite{liu2020primer,mu2024variance}.
-It serves as the primary metric for the theoretical convergence guarantees presented in this paper.
+We study the nonconvex optimization problem in~\eqref{eq:opti}, which is common in modern machine learning.
+For convex problems, convergence is typically measured by the expected suboptimality $\mathbb{E}[f(\mathbf{x}_T)-f(\mathbf{x}^*)]$.
+In contrast, nonconvex problems often contain multiple local minima and saddle points~\citep{dauphin2014identifying,balasubramanian2022zeroth}, making global optimality intractable.
+Consequently, convergence is evaluated by the first-order stationarity condition via the expected squared gradient norm $\mathbb{E}[\|\nabla f(\mathbf{x})\|_2^2]$.
+An algorithm is deemed convergent when this metric approaches zero or falls below a tolerance $\epsilon$~\citep{liu2020primer,mu2024variance}, which is the criterion used in our theoretical guarantees.